 Easy Snacks and School Lunch Ideas

 Now that you’re organized, do you need a few new kid snack and school lunch ideas?
-I have two snacks that are no bake recipes which can be whipped up in minutes and taste delicious.
-Try my popular No Bake Peanut Butter Energy Balls and yummy Apple Slice Cookies.
+I have two snacks that are no-bake recipes that can be whipped up in minutes and taste delicious.
+Try my popular No-Bake Peanut Butter Energy Balls and yummy Apple Slice Cookies.

 If you need a fast lunch for picky eaters, try my simple Lunch Kabobs.
 The kabobs are rolled up deli meat with cheese and are completely customizable to each child’s taste.
 Bonus, the kids can quickly make these themselves in the morning.

 If you enjoyed this article, become part of the Happy Mom Hacks community with my weekly newsletter.
 It’s filled with tips and tricks to help make a mom’s life easier with fun family travel ideas, quick weeknight meals, household hacks, and cool kid party ideas.
-Bonus, get my free birthday party checklist when you sign up.
+Bonus, get my free printable Weekly Meal Planner & Grocery Store list to make your weeknights less hectic.

 Don’t forget to Pin this for Later